-1.2 System Specification
+1.2 Management Software Specification

 In order to ensure interoperability between software solutions provided by different vendors, the City of New Irvine has conducted an early research study to determine the overall system of planned computer components and the associated communication protocols needed to facilitate the taxi cab coordination services.
-A hired professional consultant has created a proposal for the overall taxi management system which the City of New Irvine has now approved for adoption.
-The consultants proposal consisting of three computer-based components is outlined below in Figure 2.
+A hired professional consultant has created an initial proposal for the overall taxi management system which the City of New Irvine has now approved for adoption.